Six best strength exercises for marathon runners

 This list is not exhaustive and it’s worth introducing new exercises to keep things interesting and your body guessing but these six will ensure you're challenging your body in the right ways for better marathon performance.

 After every strength training session, it’s important to consume high quality protein, preferably in the form of real food.
 When you can’t sit down to a meal, get a protein shake in you to kick-start the repair process.
 Our Premium Protein contains just six natural ingredients and none of the rubbish you find in most whey powders.

-High quality protein post-strength training will ensure you recover quicker
+High quality protein like our plant-based Premium Protein post-strength training ensures you recover quicker